AlynxZhou/flipclock/README.md

 - Windows:

-	1. Download Windows project files and static libs from [here]().
+	1. Download Windows project files and static libs from [here](https://github.com/AlynxZhou/flipclock/archive/win32.zip) and get the master code.
+And take the extracted `Windows` folder into where you extracted master code.

-	Use Visual Studio or Visual C++ to open project file in directory `Windows`.
+	2. Use Visual Studio or Visual C++ to open project file in `Windows` folder.
 I create them with Visual Studio 2017.

-	2. Compile it with `Release`.
+Compile it with `Release` `x86`.

 	3. Find `flipclock-win32.exe` in `Windows\Release`.
 Take it together with `flipclock.ttf`.
 Then run it.
 Press `q` or `Esc` to quit.

-**PS** I added SDL2, SDL2_ttf, libfreetype-6 static lib for Windows in this project, which is needed if you want to compile the exe without dll.
-But I am not sure whether I can release them with my code and I am not the author of them.

-**IF THERE ARE LICENSE SAY THAT I CANNOT DO THAT, PLEASE TELL ME, AND I AM WILLING TO REMOVE THEM.**

-For Windows users please visit their website first before you use these lib.

 **The original works of SDL2, SDL2_ttf, libfreetype was done by [SDL](https://www.libsdl.org/), [Freetype](https://www.freetype.org/), special thanks.**